scaleoutsystems/digital-pathology-tutorial/README.md

 Obtain a data partition:

 1. If you are doing this tuturial as part of a workshop you will obtain a download link from the instructor.
+Unpack the downloaded file
-2. If not, see instructions below for how to download the raw data and create your own data partitions.
+2. If not, pick a data partition from the set you prepared following the instructions above.

-Unpack the downloaded file and copy the content to the 'data' folder.
+Copy the content of the partition folder to the 'data' folder.

 ```yaml
 aml-client
    requirements.txt